ja-guzzle/docs/docs/how_to_guides/batch/Batch.md

 - You can put additional dependency on other batches of systems  - example I can run foundation for “Order” system only if the foundation of “CRM” system is complete for a given business date
 - Batches lets you see the end to end batch time, flexibility to do catch up run
 - Batches have built in capabilities to support catch-up run where it will run all the business dates (or open batches) in ascending order for which a given stage[s] is outstanding (haven't run)
-- Batches provide the notion of context columns starting form system_name (or batch_name) and other columns like: location, workspace, etc which can be used to by jobs to either organize or partition data or apply specific logic.
+- Batches provide the notion of context columns starting from system_name (or batch_name) and other columns like: location, workspace, etc which can be used to by jobs to either organize or partition data or apply specific logic.

 ### Creating a Batch with UI
 - To create a new batch, navigate to the Author tab in Guzzle (represented by the pencil icon), then click the three dots in Batch section from sidebar and choose Batch from the menu.